Klipper3d/klipper/docs/Bootloaders.md

 The `flash_can.py` utility supplied in the `lib/canboot` folder may be used to upload Klipper firmware.
 The device UUID is necessary to flash.
-If you do not have a UUID it is possible to query nodes in currently running the bootloader:
+If you do not have a UUID it is possible to query nodes currently running the bootloader:
 ```
 python3 flash_can.py -q
 ```